dimitrik-fr/copybox/README.md

 # CopyBox

-This is a plugin for [Micro Editor v.1.4](https://github.com/zyedidia/micro) covering the missed features (at least for me) around Copy/Paste stuff.
+This is a plugin for [Micro Editor v1.4](https://github.com/zyedidia/micro) covering the missed features (at least for me) around Copy/Paste stuff.

+There is also CopyBox2 for Micro Editor v2.0.4 (and hopefully newer v2+ ;-))

 No idea why, but on some Terminal session Copy/Paste in Micro is not working for me (sometimes allows to Select but not Paste, sometimes just nothing at all).
 And, finally, Micro Copy/Paste stuff is simply impossible to involve if I'm opening SSH session from my iPad (or at least I did